LogtalkDotOrg/logtalk3/manuals/sources/libraries/hook_objects.rst

 of a plain Prolog file as an object named after the file (optionally implementing a protocol) or an object with the given name and object relations.
-Can be used to apply Logtalk developer tools to plain Prolog code or when porting Prolog application to Logtalk.
+Can be used to apply Logtalk developer tools to plain Prolog code or when porting a Prolog application to Logtalk.
 For example:

 ::